WorksApplications/SudachiTra/pretraining/bert/README.md

 # Training Sudachi BERT Models

-Currently, this repository only provides a script and recipe to train the [BERT](https://arxiv.org/abs/1810.04805) model.
+This repository also provides a script and recipe to train the [BERT](https://arxiv.org/abs/1810.04805) model.
-Pretrained models will be released in the future.

 ## Pretrained models

-TBD
+You can download the pretrained models from [README](../../README.md).

 ## Set up